HackYourFuture/React/week2/LESSONPLAN.md

 # Lesson Plan Week 2

-The purpose of this class is to teach the student about:
+The purpose of this class is to teach the trainee about:

 - How to make `HTTP Requests` within a React component
 - How to test in React